tinyzimmer/sqlc-gen-zig/README.md

 # Use context as parameters to generated methods.
 This is useful for code that
 # wants to execute queries with zero additional allocations.
 Context is a struct
 # with a `handle` method taking the return value of the query method.
 See the
-# e2e tests for more examples for now.
+# e2e/src/context.zig tests for some examples for now.
 use_context: false
 ```

 ## Development

 The code generator is written in Go and uses the `sqlc-plugin-sdk`.
-An end-to-end test can be run with `make e2e`.
+The end-to-end tests can be run with `make e2e`.